-The crucial point, from a meditative perspective, is that cognitions are amenable to a process of training.
-44 The ability to train cognitions is related to the fact that cognitions are the outcome of mental habits.
+is related to the fact that cognitions are the outcome of mental habits.
 By way of cognitive training, one can establish new and different habits and thereby gradually alter one's cognitions.
 The basic procedure for such cognitive training is related to the same habit-forming mechanism, namely to becoming accustomed to, and familiar with, a certain way of viewing experience.
-45 By directing awareness again and again to the true characteristics of conditioned existence, these will become more and more familiar, imprint themselves onto one's way of viewing experience, and thereby lead to the arising of similar ways of cognizing on future occasions.
+By directing awareness again and again to the true characteristics of conditioned existence, these will become more and more familiar, imprint themselves onto one's way of viewing experience, and thereby lead to the arising of similar ways of cognizing on future occasions.

-The method through which cognition is trained can be conveniently exemplified with a set of terms occurring in the Girimānanda Sutta, where reflection (paṭisañcikkhati) and contemplation (anupassanā) are mentioned alongside cognition (saññā).
-Although this is not spelled out in the discourse, this passage lists those two activities that are related to training cognition: a preliminary degree of wise reflection as a basis for the sustained practice of contemplation (anupassanā).
+The method through which cognition is trained can be conveniently exemplified with a set of terms occurring in the Girimānanda Sutta, where reflection (patisañcikkhati) and contemplation ( $anu-passan\bar{a}$ ) are mentioned alongside cognition ( $sañn\bar{a}$ ).
+Although this is not spelled out in the discourse, this passage lists those two activities that are related to training cognition: a preliminary degree of wise reflection as a basis for the sustained practice of contemplation ( $anupassan\bar{a}$ ).
 Skilfully combined, these two can gradually transform the way the world is cognized.